Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG)

 This raises an important question: how much epistemic agency should pedagogical agents grant students if that agency risks fostering over-reliance and hindering learning?
-We argue that while students should exercise some degree of epistemic agency in their interactions with agents, it must not come at the expense of critical thinking opportunities.
+We argue that while students should exercise some degree of epistemic agency in their interactions with agents, this agency should not come at the expense of opportunities for critical thinking.
 Beyond supporting learning and collaboration, GenAI-powered agents should treat problem-solving as a valuable skill in its own right --- one worth cultivating independently of any specific task.
 Research on self-regulated learning has shown a strong link between students’ self-regulation and critical thinking abilities \cite{kusmaryono2023critical}.
 To support this, GenAI agents must be grounded in learning theories whose core pedagogical principles remain intact, even as they facilitate agency.

 More broadly, this underscores the importance of grounding LLM-powered agents in established learning theories.
-The accessibility and ease of use of LLMs have led to a surge in pedagogical agents often deployed without a clear theoretical foundation --- marking a departure from pre-LLM intelligent tutoring systems, which were typically tightly aligned with cognitive and learning science principles.
-Recent AIED research has raised concerns about the risks of designing systems that overlook the pedagogical foundations of agent feedback \cite{stamper2024enhancing}.
+The accessibility and ease of use of LLMs have led to a surge in pedagogical agents often deployed without a clear theoretical foundation --- marking a departure from pre-LLM intelligent tutoring systems, which were tightly aligned with cognitive and learning science principles.
+Recent AIED research has raised concerns about the risks of designing LLM systems that overlook the pedagogical foundations of agent feedback \cite{stamper2024enhancing}.
 As LLMs become increasingly central to AIED, theory-driven design is essential to ensure these systems do more than mimic helpfulness --- they must reflect how students actually learn.
 Grounding intelligent systems in learning theory is also critical for building trust among practitioners, who require confidence that AI interventions --- particularly GenAI ones --- are pedagogically sound, not just technologically advanced.